xunhuang/lightroom/README.txt

 Tested on Lightroom Classic CC 8.1 for MacOS

-The following hijacks layout template for 13x11-blurb (large scape) and use that to fit the 16x12 canvas.
+The following hijacks layout template for 13x11-blurb (large landscape) and adjust forthe 16x12 canvas.
 Two steps:

-1) Change the canvas size for the layout_template_sizes.lua file
+- Change the canvas size for the layout_template_sizes.lua file
-2) Change the page sizes for each layout.
-Only the size of each page have changed, the individual layout are most certainly off (except for a few full size ones)
+- Change the page dimensions for each layout.
+Only the size of each page have changed, the individual layout are most certainly off (except for a few full sized ones)

 cd /Applications/Adobe\ Lightroom\ Classic\ CC/Adobe\ Lightroom\ Classic\ CC.app/Contents/PlugIns/layout_toolkit.agmodule/Contents/Resources